 - At times, it may result in difficulty deciding who does what

-The functional structure organizes the team by marketing discipline and expertise, much like a digital agency team structure (but without the account executives, digital planners, and project managers).
+The functional structure organises the team by marketing discipline and expertise, much like a digital agency team structure (without the account executives, digital planners, and project managers).

 - Digital Marketing Director